 In the worst case, an HOA forecloses on a lien to collect a few hundred dollars of past due assessments, and to pay a few thousand dollars to the collection attorney, throwing the homeowner into the street.
 (As happened not long ago in this Florida HOA.)

 The vast majority of these horrific cases of HOA abuse are not publicly reported.
 Homeowners are too humiliated and fearful of further retaliation if they come forward with their complaints.

 Faced with the threat of foreclosure, most homeowners will pay exorbitant fees just to make the problem go away.

 Here are the facts that homeowners need to know:

-Your Association does not have to document proof of the amount of your alleged debt before filing a lien against your property.
-The burden is upon the homeowner to provide proof of payment.
+Depending on state law, your Association may not be required to document proof of the amount of your alleged debt before filing a lien against your property.
+That puts the burden on your, the homeowner, to provide proof of payment.

 In 31 states, plus the District of Columbia, your HOA can foreclose non-judicially – without a review in court or a ruling by a local judge.
 (See here for a list of states that allow nonjudicial foreclosure)

 Most states do not mandate caps or limits on late fees, collection costs, or attorney fees involving HOA assessment delinquencies.

 For each payment you make to your Association, many state laws allow HOA attorneys to collect their fees before the Association gets paid, making it difficult or impossible for the owner to ever get current on assessments.